C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.6.0 =
+Cosmetic and code-quality release.
+Action buttons renamed (Fetch All / Fetch Prices / Fetch History).
+No database schema changes.
+No behaviour changes.
+Safe to upgrade in place.

 = 1.5.0 =
 WP-Cron scheduling removed.
 After upgrading, configure an external cron service to ping the URL shown in the Schedule tab every minute — your existing schedule settings (start time, frequency) are preserved.
 No database schema changes.
 Safe to upgrade in place.